 Technology has irrevocably changed the way we connect to others.
 Social media creates virtual spaces in which new forms of bullying arise, and in which technology-mediated communication and expression afford new ways to harm others.
 Participants will discuss the role and prevalence of social media bullying, bias, and microaggressions and their impact on systems of care.
 The webinar will explore the culture of social media and the tools for limiting bullying, bias, and microaggressions in our online worlds.

-Learn about the distinct cultures of families, and the individualized supports to embracing their diversity.
+Learn about the distinct cultures of families and the individualized support to embracing their diversity.
 Building an authentic family partnership cannot be achieved when a system of care delivery is dominated by one cultural orientation.
 Participants will develop an approach for improving the integration of the family culture into their system of care work.

 Can't find something you need?Contact Us